 We apply cutting-edge techniques from academic and commercial data analytics innovation, often through collaboration with experts at Carnegie Mellon University.
 We develop ML algorithms and train them by mining the ground-truth data sets that we curate as an FFRDC.
-In that way, we tailor those technologies for the benefit of the Department of Defense, supporting our work in software cost estimation and control, human-machine teaming, autonomy and counter-autonomy, and system verification and validation.
+In that way, we tailor those technologies for the benefit of the U.S. Department of Defense, supporting our work in software cost estimation and control, human-machine teaming, autonomy and counter-autonomy, and system verification and validation.

 We offer an approach that reduces risk and simplifies the selection and acquisition of big data technologies when you acquire and develop big data systems.

 Costs for large new systems are hard to estimate.
 We developed a method to quantify uncertainty and increase confidence in a program's cost estimate.

 This technical note introduces Quantifying Uncertainty in Early Lifecycle Cost Estimation (QUELCE), a method for estimating program costs early in development.Download